 Norway became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

-Smoke Free Places: The law prohibits smoking in most indoor workplaces and indoor public places, subject to a few exceptions which permit smoking in living quarters in institutions that replace the residents' home and up to one half of hotel guest rooms.
+The law prohibits smoking in most indoor workplaces and indoor public places, subject to a few exceptions which permit smoking in living quarters in institutions that replace the residents' home and up to one half of hotel guest rooms.
 Smoking is prohibited on all means of public transport.
-In addition, smoking is prohibited in all outdoor areas of kindergartens, primary schools, and secondary schools, and near the entrances to health institutions and public enterprises.
+In addition, smoking is prohibited in all outdoor areas of daycare facilities, primary schools, and secondary schools, and near the entrances to health institutions and public offices.
 Sub-national jurisdictions may not enact smoke free laws that are more stringent than the national law.

-Several sets of implementing regulations have been issued under the Act: Regulations no. 989 of 15 December 1995 on the prohibition of advertising of tobacco products; Regulations no. 141 of 6 February 2003 on the contents and labeling of tobacco products; Regulations no. 942 of 22 September 2017 on the registration and supervisions of the sale of tobacco products, etc. Regulations no. 141 have been amended several times, including by Regulations no. 1245 of 24 September 2009 and Regulations no. 924 of 22 June 2017.
-Regulations no. 1044 of 13 October 1989 prohibit the introduction of new tobacco products or nicotine-containing products in Norway.
+Several sets of implementing regulations have been issued under the Act: Regulations no. 989 of 15 December 1995 on the prohibition of advertising of tobacco products; Regulations no. 141 of 6 February 2003 on the contents and labeling of tobacco products; Regulations no. 942 of 22 September 2017 on the registration and supervisions of the sale of tobacco products, etc. Regulations no. 141 have been amended several times, including by Regulations no. 1245 of 24 September 2009, Regulations no. 924 of 22 June 2017, and Regulations no. 848 of 20 April 2020.
 Smoking is prohibited in certain educational facilities under the Regulations on environmental health in kindergartens and schools.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.